nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. CS2103T TA requests to list questions.
+1. User requests to list questions.
 2. SETA shows a list of questions.

 **Extensions**

 * 2a.
-The list is empty
+The list is empty.

-  Use Case ends
+  Use case ends.

-*{More to be added}*

 **Use case: Add a tutorial**

 **MSS**

-1. CS2103T TA requests to add a tutorial
+1. User requests to add a tutorial.
-2. SETA adds the tutorial with the group number and time into the tutorial list Use case ends.
+2. SETA adds the tutorial with the group number and time into the tutorial list.
+    Use case ends.

 **Extensions**